Soniaali121/City-Route-Optimisation-GA/README.md

    git clone [Your-GitHub-Link-Here]

+## Environment Requirements
-#Environment Requirements: Ensure you have a python environment ( Anaconda/jupyter) with the following libraries installed;
+Ensure you have a Python environment (Anaconda/Jupyter) with the following libraries installed:
- Panda
+- pandas
- numpy
+- numpy
- Matplotlib

-##Data Placement:
+- matplotlib

+---

+## Data Placement
-Ensure The cities.csv file is located in the same directory as the jupyter Notebook.
+Ensure the `Cities.csv` file is located in the same directory as the Jupyter Notebook.

-##Usage
+---

+## Usage
-1. Launch jupyter Notebook or JupyterLab.
+1. Launch **Jupyter Notebook** or **JupyterLab**.
-2. Open  AI_For_Search_and_Optimisation.ipynb
+2. Open `AI_For_Search_and_Optimisation.ipynb`.
 3. Run all cells to execute the scalability test and generate performance metrics.
-4. View the best_route_sequence.txt file generated in the project folder for the final 50 city output.
+4. View the `best_route_sequence.txt` file generated in the project folder for the final 50-city output.

+---

-##Methodology Summary
+## Methodology Summary

-1. **Hill Climbing**: Operates with a single candidate solution, adjusting it iteratively to improve fitness based on total distance.
+1. **Hill Climbing:** Operates with a single candidate solution, adjusting it iteratively to improve fitness based on total distance.
-2.**Genetic Algorithm**: uses a population of chromosomes(route) to evolve better solutions Over  generations, balancing exploration and exploitation.
+2. **Genetic Algorithm:** Uses a population of chromosomes (routes) to evolve better solutions over generations, balancing exploration and exploitation.
-3.**Heuristics**: Euclidean distance is utilized as the primary metric for cose calculation between coordinates.
+3. **Heuristics:** Euclidean distance is utilized as the primary metric for cost calculation between coordinates.

+---

- Repository Structure
+## Repository Structure
-4.**AI_For_Search_and_Optimisation.ipynb**: Main implementation notebook following PEP8 standards.
+- `AI_For_Search_and_Optimisation.ipynb` – Main implementation notebook following PEP8 standards
-5.**Cities.csv**: Dataset containing city coordinates.
+- `Cities.csv` – Dataset containing city coordinates
-6.**best_route_sequence.txt**: External record of the optimal route found.
+- `best_route_sequence.txt` – External record of the optimal route found
-7.**Performance_comparison.png**: generated convergence graph 8.**README.md**: project documentation.
+- `Performance_comparison.png` – Generated convergence graph
+- `README.md` – Project documentation

+---

-References
+## References
-Alanzi, E., & Menai, M. E. B. (2025).
-Solving the traveling salesman problem with machine learning.
+- Alanzi, E., & Menai, M. E. B. (2025). *Solving the traveling salesman problem with machine learning.*
-Mamatova, Z., & Abdumajidova, M. (2025).
-Mathematical modeling and optimal solutions.
+- Mamatova, Z., & Abdumajidova, M. (2025). *Mathematical modeling and optimal solutions.*
-Russell, S. and Norvig, P. Artificial Intelligence: A Modern Approach.
+- Russell, S., & Norvig, P. *Artificial Intelligence: A Modern Approach.*